aldreth/tarrant.org.uk/_posts/2004-04-02-third-treatment.md

 tags: []
 comments: []
 ---

-<p>Cindy started her third session as scheduled, in spite of still being tired from the previous one.
-This time round things went much more smoothly and she was back home the following day.</p>
+Cindy started her third session as scheduled, in spite of still being tired from the previous one.
+This time round things went much more smoothly and she was back home the following day.